Layer Management

 Click "New" and fill in the following information:

-Configuration Item Description Layer Name Custom layer name.
-It is recommended to use meaningful names Description Description of the layer's purpose and content to facilitate team collaboration Layer Code Upload a zip compressed package, supports up to 500MB Runtime Environment Select compatible runtime environments, up to 8 Upload Layer Code
+Configuration Item Description Layer Name Custom layer name; it is recommended to use a meaningful name Description Describing the purpose and content of the layer to facilitate team collaboration Layer Code Upload a zip package, maximum support 500MB Runtime Environment Select compatible runtime environments, up to 8 Upload layer code

-Click the "Upload" button, select the prepared zip compressed package, after confirming, click the "OK" button to complete the creation.
+Click the "Upload" button, select the prepared zip package, then click "OK" to complete the creation.

-Select the function that requires layer binding from the cloud function list, and go to the function details page.
+Select the function that needs to bind layers in the cloud function list and go to the function details page.

 Go to Layer Management

-Switch to the "Layer Management" tab, then click the "Bind" button.
+Switch to the "Layer Management" tab and click the "Bind" button.

 In the pop-up window, select the layer name and version to bind:

-- Multiple layers (up to 5) can be bound simultaneously.
+- Support binding multiple layers simultaneously (up to 5)

 - The loading order of layers can be adjusted.

-After the configuration is confirmed to be correct, click "OK" to complete the binding.
+After confirming that the configuration is correct, click "OK" to complete the binding.

 Management Layer Version

-- View Version History: View all historical versions on the layer details page.
+- View version history: You can view all historical versions on the Layer Details page.

 Frequently Asked Questions